scanny/python-pptx/docs/dev/analysis/features/shp-placeholders.rst

 into which content can be inserted.

 A layout inherits from its master differently than how a slide inherits from its layout.
-A layout inherits from a master by placeholder type.
-A slide inherits from its layout by `idx` value.
+A layout placeholder inherits from the master placeholder sharing the same type.
+A slide placeholder inherits from the layout placeholder having the same `idx` value.

 Candidate protocol -- MasterPlaceholders